razonyang/hugo-theme-bootstrap/exampleSite/content/docs/pwa/index.md

 PWAs([Progressive web apps](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)) are web apps developed using a number of specific technologies and standard patterns to allow them to take advantage of both web and native app features.

-We are in the experimental stage of PWA, but some major features have been added, such as install site to home screen, precache files and available offline.
+HBS provides some basic features, such as install site to home screen, precache files and available offline.

 <!--more-->